 Former Nursing Home Owner Pleads Guilty to Federal Charges of Medicaid Fraud

-A South Carolina man who owned six nursing homes across the state has pled guilty to Medicaid fraud that landed him $1 million.
+A South Carolina man who owned six nursing homes across the state has pleaded guilty to Medicaid fraud that landed him $1 million.

-Richard C. Cooke, 53 years old, pleaded guilty on Wednesday, July 17th, to two indictments charged him with forgery, and four indictments on charging him with medical assistance provider fraud.
+Richard C. Cooke, 53 years old, pleaded guilty on Wednesday, July 17th, to two indictments charging him with forgery and four indictments charging him with medical assistance provider fraud.
 He reportedly defrauded the South Carolina Medicaid program of $1 million.

 The charges stem from fraudulent cost reports that Cooke submitted for reimbursement from the state’s Medicaid program.

-Cooke was the owner and key manager of the Cooke Management Company Inc of Lake View, which operated six nursing homes located in Aiken, Bishopville, Fork, Florence, Kingstree and Fountain Inn.
+Cooke was the owner and key manager of Cooke Management Company, Inc. of Lake View, which operated six nursing homes in Aiken, Bishopville, Fork, Florence, Kingstree, and Fountain Inn.

-South Carolina’s Medicaid regulations state that nursing homes must submit annual operational cost reports for their facility, and the program pays the facility based on the number of Medicaid residents.
+South Carolina’s Medicaid nursing home regulations require that facilities submit annual operational cost reports, and the program pays facilities based on the number of Medicaid residents.
 According to reports, Cooke’s nursing homes, between 2009 and 2011, submitted fraudulent operational cost reports, leading Medicaid to overpay the six facilities by $1,020,818.38, according to the state Attorney General’s Office.

 Under the terms of his plea agreement, Cooke is required to plead guilty to his Medicaid fraud charges, pay back the $1 million he defrauded from the state’s Medicaid program, and he will be excluded for life from the Medicaid program.
 He will also cooperate with the Attorney General’s Office’s ongoing investigation.

-Cooke’s forgery and Medicaid fraud charges led him to be sentenced to 16 years in prison total, which was suspended to 5 years’ probation, which includes house arrest and 500 hours of community service.
+Cooke’s forgery and Medicaid fraud charges led him to be sentenced to 16 years in prison, which was suspended to 5 years’ probation, which includes house arrest and 500 hours of community service.
 He must also pay back the $1 million he fraudulently took from the Medicaid program.

 Reportedly, he presented two $500,000 checks to go toward the restitution.